websemantics/pyrocms-cheatsheet/README.md

 To contribute suggestions, best practices and or code samples for PyroCMS developments, please edit this document, `README.md` and create a pull request.

-The [online app](http://websemantics.github.io/pyrocms-cheatsheet) is designed to read and parse the markdown included in `README.md` and present it in a user-friendly fashion.
+The [online app](http://websemantics.github.io/pyrocms-cheatsheet) is designed to read and parse the markdown included in `README.md` and present it in a user-friendly manner.

-Happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :)
+Happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests.

 ## Credits